NUS undergraduate killed in Clementi crash had imagined own funeral, shares father in Facebook post

-SINGAPORE - At 19, Miss Kathy Ong had reflected about death and wrote short paragraphs of how she imagined her funeral to be.
+SINGAPORE - At 19, Miss Kathy Ong had reflected on death and wrote short paragraphs of how she imagined her funeral to be.

 The National University of Singapore undergraduate had pictured a water hyacinth-woven coffin in front of a white, glossy wall, and carefully arranged flowers bringing a warm, soft hue to the place, among other things.

 On Monday (April 23), her father Keith Ong, shared two photos on Facebook from her wake at the Church of St Teresa in Kampong Bahru.
-Miss Ong was an only child.

-The photos were of a poster printed with Miss Ong's reflections displayed at the wake, where hundreds had turned up to pay their last respects.

 Miss Ong was a rear-seat passenger in a taxi with three other friends when it was involved in a collision with a car at the intersection of Clementi Road and Commonwealth Avenue West last Thursday.

-Both drivers and the four students were taken to the National University Hospital, where Miss Ong died.
+Both drivers and the four students were taken to the National University Hospital, where Miss Ong, an only child, died.

+The photos that Mr Ong shared on Facebook were of a poster printed with Miss Ong's reflections displayed at the wake, where hundreds had turned up to pay their last respects.

 In Mr Ong's Facebook post, which has since been shared widely, he said that he had initially felt it was "so weird and inauspicious" when he learnt that his daughter had written about her own death.

-"Now, looking at you ...
+"Now, looking at you...
 I am thankful you wrote it.
 It's the closest I can get to hearing you because I never had the chance to have a last word with you," he said.

-He added that he last saw his daughter last Tuesday evening when he brought fruits to her and they shared a hug.
+He added that the last time he saw his daughter was last Tuesday evening when he brought fruits to her and they hugged.

-In Miss Ong's poignant piece, she talked about her parents standing close by at her wake, and said they were her "biggest sorrow".
+In Miss Ong's piece, she talked about her parents standing close by at her wake, and said they were her "biggest sorrow".

 She said: "Time is merciless, they think, not at all fair, let alone too fair the way their daughter had lamented, because how could enough be given to them yet so little to their child, such that they lived to watch her die?"